Testicular cancer is not common. It is

 lump, which may be about the size of a pea, usually is not painful.
 Testicular

-cancer found early and treated quickly has a very high cure rate.
+cancer has a high cure rate.

 Testicular self-examination (TSE) may